pratiibh-401-advanced-javascript/seattle-javascript-401n13/curriculum/class-34/lab/README.md

     * Logged In Users with 'create' permissions can create new items

 ### Notes
-* You may use the working login/auth component system from your practice assignment
+* You will notice that the login system is fundamentally broken
+  * What doesn't work?
+  * Why?
+  * ...
+Fix It before you move on
+* Convert both the `<Login />` and `<Auth />` components to be implemented as 'function' components instead of 'class' components
+  * Which hook will you use?
-* You may not alter the functionality of the existing application
+* You may not alter the functionality of the existing todo application
 * You may only grant access using RBAC
 * You must test/implement with a live API server
   * Use .env in your React app to configure it's connection